Abigailsackey/Time-Tracker-Project/README.md

 #Then with the amount he earns, which is gotten from the input using the get() function, we are able to calculate for how much he will earn at the end of work

 # CSV File
-We create a csv file to collect al the info regarding the salaries
+We created a csv file to collect all the info regarding the salaries

 #with open('time_track_info.csv', mode='a') as csv_file
 This command is used to create the name of the csv file and set the mode of addition to append so that it does not rewrite thw already existing information